Chroniosaurus

 Chroniosaurus is an extinct genus of chroniosuchid stegocephalian, often considered a reptiliomorph but possibly a stem-tetrapod, from upper Permian (upper Tatarian age) deposits of Novgorod, Orenburg and Vologda Regions, Russia.
 It was first named by Tverdokhlebova in 1972 and the type species is Chroniosaurus dongusensis.

+Habitation

 Its lifestyle is uncertain.
 An early study suggested a fairly aquatic lifestyle, but its femoral microanatomy and dorsal dermal plates suggest a rather terrestrial lifestyle.